 Make Room For Kale

 The one downside of all this leafy green goodness?
 Seed supply is limited.
 Because kale is a biennial crop that generally takes two seasons to produce flowers and seeds, it will take time for the seed industry to catch up to the trend.
-As a result of kale's rise to vegetable stardom, many seed companies are sold out of kale varieties for 2015 and are scrambling to find more seed.
+As a result of kale's rise to vegetable stardom, many seed companies sell through their inventory and scramble to find more seed.
 Place your seed order early for the best selection.